Back to Research

 The Human Capital Index score of 0.46 is the single most revealing statistic about Bangladesh's education system.
 It means a child born today will be only 46% as productive as they could be with complete education and full health.
 The World Bank estimates that Bangladeshi children attend school for 11-12 expected years, but when adjusted for learning quality using harmonized test scores, effective years drop to approximately 6-7.
 Roughly half of all time in school produces no measurable learning gain.

-Learning poverty at 57%, the share of 10-year-olds who cannot read and understand a simple text, places Bangladesh far behind Vietnam (under 10%) and comparable to Pakistan.
-This is the core of the crisis: the system was optimized for throughput (getting students in and through) rather than outcomes (ensuring they learn).
+Learning poverty at 57% (WB 2022), the share of 10-year-olds who cannot read and understand a simple text, places Bangladesh far behind Vietnam (18%), Thailand (23%), and Indonesia (53%), and roughly on par with India (55%).
+Pakistan is worse at 75%.
+The pattern is clear: South Asia is the global outlier on learning poverty, and Bangladesh is near the South Asian median despite vastly better enrollment numbers.
+The system was optimized for throughput, not outcomes.
 The examination system, operating through 10 education boards, tests recall of textbook content rather than comprehension, analysis, or application.

 Teacher Quality and Classroom Conditions

-Teacher-student ratios of 1:40 at primary level make individualized instruction impossible.
-Many primary teachers lack subject-matter mastery themselves.
-Pre-service training is perfunctory (a one-year Certificate in Education), and in-service professional development is rare.
+The pupil-teacher ratio of 1:30 at primary level makes individualized instruction impossible, against Vietnam's 20, Thailand's 17, and Indonesia's 17 (BANBEIS 2022; WB comparators).
+Approximately 78% of primary teachers hold formal pedagogical qualifications (WB); one in five does not.
+Pre-service training is a one-year Certificate in Education, and in-service professional development is rare.
 Science laboratories, libraries, and computer facilities are absent from the majority of schools.
-Class sizes of 60-80 students in government primary schools preclude any form of quality instruction.
+Class sizes of 60 to 80 students in government primary schools make quality instruction structurally impossible regardless of teacher effort.

-The Vietnam benchmark: Vietnam spends approximately 4.1% of GDP on education, participates in PISA, and consistently scores above the OECD average in mathematics and science.
+The Vietnam benchmark: Vietnam spends 2.89% of GDP on education (WB 2022), participates in PISA, and consistently scores above the OECD average in mathematics and science despite a similar income level in the 2000s.
 Bangladesh does not participate in PISA.
-Vietnam demonstrates that education quality is achievable at Bangladesh's income level, given sustained investment and curricular reform.
+Vietnam's learning poverty is 18%, against Bangladesh's 57%.
+The gap is not genetic; it is pedagogical and fiscal.

 Chapter 3